-The last few months have been filled with uncertainty for many people, the UN agency estimates lost working hours are now equivalent to more than 300m full-time jobs.
+The last few months have been filled with uncertainty for many people, the UN agency estimates that lost working hours are now equivalent to more than 300m full-time jobs.
 Companies are working hard to keep their people on furloughed leave, and in Ireland alone, 600,000 have been claiming the Covid-19 payment.
 But it’s not all doom and gloom!
 Although things may look bleak right now, the expected turnaround is coming down the line.
 The slow and steady rise of sophisticated technology, global connectivity, and an older population in the workforce will enhance existing trends and bring about big, new changes.
 Companies that can adapt and develop in an agile environment will be the clear frontrunners in the next few months.

 The winners will be online companies that don’t rely upon brick-and-mortar locations, healthcare providers, supermarket chains—especially those with a robust online presence— pharmaceutical companies working on cures for diseases, scientists, technology companies and services, such as Zoom, that cater to people working from home.

 According to the Financial Times, “Tech companies are still hiring feverishly as they move to take advantage of a world shifting increasingly to digital as a result of coronavirus, despite mass lay-offs elsewhere and growing concerns over downward turns in global markets.”

 People working in these sectors will find jobs and there will be strong demand from some companies.
 For example, Amazon is hiring 100,000 workers due to overwhelming demand.
 As people are working from home and unable to venture out of the house, Amazon is surpassing its sales targets.

 This, in turn, will lead to a whole new way of interviewing and onboarding for new positions.

 Company culture will become a huge part of it, as well as online video interviewing.
 The tech-savvy amongst us will most definitely shine during these times.
 Having great employer branding will also be huge in attracting new talent.